ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A relay could, as part of its function, delay requests before forwarding them.
 Delays might increase the anonymity set into which each request is attributed.
-Any delay also increases the time that a client waits for a response, so delays SHOULD only be added with the consent - or at least awareness - of clients.
+Any delay also increases the time that a Client waits for a response, so delays SHOULD only be added with the consent - or at least awareness - of Clients.

 A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

 Traffic analysis is not restricted to network observers.
-A malicious Oblivious Relay Resource could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between clients and gateways.
-An Oblivious Relay Resource terminates TLS connections from clients, so they see message boundaries.
+A malicious Oblivious Relay Resource could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between Clients and gateways.
+An Oblivious Relay Resource terminates TLS connections from Clients, so they see message boundaries.
 This privileged position allows for richer feature extraction from encrypted data, which might improve traffic analysis.